Analysis: Banks face valuation losses as Libor discarded

 The 2008 crisis ended that.
 The credit landscape shifted radically, and the healthiest of banks have found borrowing costs can average 100 basis points over Libor.
 Funding costs diverge across these institutions, and the price of derivatives needs to reflect that.

-“What they are starting to think about now for uncollateralised derivatives is whether they should be recording a discount rate that incorporates their own cost of funds,” said Mahindroo.
+“What they are starting to think about now for uncollateralized derivatives is whether they should be recording a discount rate that incorporates their own cost of funds,” said Mahindroo.

 “That adjustment is most likely to be a debit and the numbers can be large, even in the hundreds of millions for the major global banks.
 But it’s still evolving.
 We haven’t seen that much take up.”